mpaluchowski/wordpress-theme-toastmasters.pl/README.md

 * [PHP](http://php.net/) 5.6 or newer,
 * [WordPress](https://wordpress.org/) 4.5 or newer,
 * supports Internet Explorer 11, Edge and any current version of Chrome or Firefox.
-This is mostly due to use of [CSS flexbox](http://caniuse.com/#feat=flexbox).
+This is mostly due to the use of [CSS flexbox](http://caniuse.com/#feat=flexbox).

 ## Installation